This content is associated with a legacy version of the Replicated product. For the current Replicated product documentation, see docs.replicated.com.

 - Cluster-wide service load balancing

-The process to ship your application in Replicated consists of the following steps:
+The process to distribute your Swarm application in Replicated consists of the following steps:

-- Create a vendor account on the Replicated Vendor Portal.
+- Create a new team on the Replicated Vendor Portal.

 - Prepare the images required by your app.
 You can either: